italicize/italicize.github.io/README.md

 # italicize.github.io

 Advice for technical writers and editors.
-Also, documents and Excel files to help seniors with mild cognitive impairment.